fivetran/dbt_pardot/README.md

 | [pardot__opportunities](https://fivetran.github.io/dbt_pardot/#!/model/model.pardot.pardot__opportunities)    | Each record represents an opportunity in Pardot, enriched with metrics about associated prospects.                   |
 | [pardot__prospects](https://fivetran.github.io/dbt_pardot/#!/model/model.pardot.pardot__prospects)        | Each record represents a prospect in Pardot, enriched with metrics about associated prospect activity.             |

+### Materialized Models
+Each Quickstart transformation job run materializes 21 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?